fuvvy/pfact/README.md

 ## Compiling

 `putil` uses the CmdArgs package so you will need to install that first.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`cabal install cmdargs`

 Compile with `-O2` and multi-core optimizations:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`ghc -o putil -O2 -threaded Main.hs`

 ## Running

-If you compiled with multi-core support, run the `putil` utility with &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;` +RTS -N ` appended to the command and the Haskell runtime will automatically detect the number of cores your system has and use them when possible.
+If you compiled with multi-core support, run the `putil` utility with `+RTS -N ` appended to the command and the Haskell runtime will automatically detect the number of cores your system has and use them when possible.

 ### Examples